PhD in Business Administration

 Financial Aid / Funding

 Concentration areas are allotted a limited number of graduate assistantships for doctoral students each year.
 Applicants are automatically considered for assistantships, no additional application is required.
-The assistantships pay a salary of $24,000 per year.
+Fall 2023 admits with assistantships will receive a salary of $32,000 per year.
 These are 12-month appointments requiring 20 hours of work per week (For the fourth year the assistantship becomes a nine-month appointment).
 Students are required to assist faculty with research and teach classes.
 They will be expected to teach a total of four classes over four years of funding.
 Graduate assistants are eligible to receive a health insurance subsidy.

 Partial waivers of both in-state and out-of-state tuition fees will be given to graduate students who are appointed as graduate teaching/research assistants or associates.
 At the present time, the tuition waiver may be limited to a maximum of nine hours per semester.
 During the summer term, the tuition waiver may be limited to a maximum of six hours.
 Students receiving partial tuition waivers will be responsible for fees associated with credit hours taken.
 GA Handbook